VinnyE/linked-blog-starter-md/publish/Build a virtuous identity by privileging your principles.md

 created: 2023-06-02
 ---

-Ethical dilemmas often present us with a conflict between immediate gratification and long-term consequences.
-These situations challenge us to balance our immediate desires with our principles related to personal growth and flourishing.
-A classic example is finding a lost wallet filled with cash and deciding whether to keep it or return it.
-This decision-making process often involves weighing what is desirable against what is feasible.

-Rational decision-making, as defined by economist Ariel Rubinstein, involves choosing the most desirable option from among feasible alternatives.
-However, this model of behavior can be flawed if we focus solely on immediate gratification and neglect the broader concept of flourishing.
-This narrow form of utilitarianism can lead us to confuse our immediate self-interest with what we ought to do.

-In such situations, it's important to remember that pleasure can also be derived from doing the right thing.
-For instance, the satisfaction of returning the lost wallet can outweigh the immediate pleasure of spending the found money.
-This approach requires us to aspire to be a certain kind of person, one who values honesty and integrity, even when it involves making sacrifices.

-However, it's also true that we often struggle to uphold our principles when it's costly to do so.
-This struggle is reflected in the saying "where you stand depends on where you sit," which suggests that our perspectives are influenced by our circumstances.
-Being self-aware means recognizing that both monetary and non-monetary rewards and punishments can influence our behavior.

-People often react negatively to the suggestion that they respond to incentives, as it implies that their principles can be bought or sold.
-While it's true that we sometimes compromise our principles when the price is right, this is generally seen as a flaw rather than a virtue.
-Our principles and core values should not be for sale.

-When faced with decisions that challenge our essence, it's important to prioritize our principles over cost considerations.
-Doing the right thing and respecting oneself should always be the starting point.
-This approach applies not only to ethical dilemmas but also to everyday decisions, such as visiting a sick friend or voting in an election.

-Adopting a rule-based approach to decision-making can simplify the process and prevent us from fooling ourselves.
-By always putting our principles first, we can avoid the temptation to compromise our values for short-term gains.
-This approach requires practice and commitment, but it can lead to personal growth and transformation.

-The story of George Hell, who transforms himself into George Heaven by wearing a mask of virtue, illustrates this concept.
-By pretending to be good and acting accordingly, Hell eventually becomes the person he aspires to be.
-This transformation is achieved through practice and persistence.

-Our desires and preferences are not fixed.
-They can change over time through practice and habit formation.
-By feeding the "good dog" within us, we can cultivate virtues and make them a part of our identity.
-This process involves making conscious choices that align with our principles, even when they conflict with our immediate desires.
-In doing so, we can become better versions of ourselves.
+Ethical dilemmas are an ongoing tension between our immediate desires and our higher principles.
+When making choices, we must avoid narrowly defining 'rationality' as choosing the most personally advantageous option.
+Instead, we should uphold our principles, even when doing so comes at a cost.
+This act of putting our principles first shapes who we are and who we aspire to become.
+Not everything should be a trade-off—especially not our sense of self.
+Over time, consistent practice and adherence to our principles can help us transform, shifting our desires towards the virtues we aspire to embody.
+Moreover, the principle of 'feeding the good dog' suggests that we can shape our character by regularly choosing actions that align with our principles.
+It's about recognizing and embracing the dynamic nature of our desires, and using this to cultivate virtuous habits and behaviors.

+## Concept Breakdown

+### Ethical Tensions and Rational Decisions
+Ethical dilemmas often reveal a tension between our immediate desires and higher principles.
+Typically, we might define a rational decision as one where we choose the most desirable and feasible option.
+However, this perspective may lead us to favor immediate gains over long-term flourishing, thereby risking a compromise of our principles.

+### Principles Over Narrow Self-Interest
+Our decisions should not be guided solely by narrow self-interest or immediate gains.
+When faced with ethical dilemmas, it is critical to uphold our principles, even if this comes at a cost.
+The idea that our principles and core values are not for sale is fundamental to preserving our integrity and sense of self.

+### Identity Formation Through Decision-Making
+The choices we make do more than just determining the immediate outcomes of our actions; they also shape who we are and who we aspire to become.
+Our decisions can influence our identity and character, especially when these decisions involve upholding our principles over prioritizing immediate gains.

+### Transformation Through Practice and Adherence to Principles
+Habitual practice of upholding our principles can gradually transform our desires and character.
+By pretending to be good and consistently behaving accordingly, we can progressively actualize our ideal self.
+This transformation process does not necessarily mean being perfect, but continuously striving for improvement.

+### The Dynamic Nature of Desires and the 'Feeding the Good Dog' Principle
+Our desires and inclinations are not fixed but rather dynamic and susceptible to change.
+The 'feeding the good dog' principle illustrates this concept—by continually choosing actions that align with our principles, we can nourish our virtuous character traits.
+Regularly feeding the good dog—our virtuous self—can lead to the cultivation of self-enforcing virtuous habits and behaviors.

 Related:
 - [[Adam Smith's perspective on flourishing and contentment]]